 Very few written records remain of life at Inchmahome Priory.
 In common with other similar establishments across Scotland, its life as a priory came to a juddering halt with the Reformation in 1560.
 In the twilight of its days, in 1547, it achieved a small footnote in history when the four-year-old Mary Queen of Scots was brought here for safety by her mother, Mary de Guise, after the Scots defeat at the Battle of Pinkie, east of Edinburgh.

 Although the Earldom of Menteith passed from the Comyn family to the Stewart family with the demise of the former's fortunes in the early 1300s (see our Historical Timeline), it seems this made little difference to the day to day lives of the canons living here.
-So for 322 years the dozen or so canons based at the priory simply got on with their job: of praying for the eternal souls of the priory's patron and his family.
+So for 322 years the dozen or so canons plus assorted lay brothers and servants living at the priory simply got on with their job: of praying for the eternal souls of the priory's patron and his family.